Skip to main content

 The post-exercise period, often called the “anabolic window,” is a critical time for recovery and growth.
 Immediately following a workout, your muscle cells are highly sensitive to insulin.
 Consuming a fast-digesting source of carbohydrates and protein within 45-60 minutes post-exercise takes advantage of this heightened sensitivity.

-The carbohydrates work to rapidly replenish depleted muscle glycogen stores, while the protein provides the necessary amino acids for (MPS), the process of repairing and building muscle tissue.
+The carbohydrates work to rapidly replenish depleted muscle glycogen stores, while the protein provides the necessary amino acids for muscle protein synthesis (MPS), the process of repairing and building muscle tissue.
 This combination also helps to blunt the cortisol response from the exercise-induced stress, shifting the body from a catabolic state to an anabolic one.

-For men on TRT, this approach can be particularly effective.
-Testosterone promotes muscle protein synthesis, and by providing the necessary nutritional substrates at the optimal time, you can amplify the anabolic signals from both the therapy and the training stimulus.
-Similarly, for individuals like Sermorelin or CJC-1295/Ipamorelin, which are often administered before bed to mimic the body’s natural growth hormone pulse, ensuring adequate protein intake throughout the day, and particularly after workouts, provides the building blocks needed for the repair and regeneration stimulated by these peptides.
+Similarly, for individuals using growth hormone peptides like Sermorelin or CJC-1295/Ipamorelin, which are often administered before bed to mimic the body’s natural growth hormone pulse, ensuring adequate protein intake throughout the day, and particularly after workouts, provides the building blocks needed for the repair and regeneration stimulated by these peptides.

 Tailoring Exercise for Specific Hormonal Goals